 The values for which a function or relation cannot be Continue reading Domain, Range, and Co-domain of a Function

 A function has been “translated” when it has been moved in a way that does not change its shape or rotate it in any way.
-Such changes are a subset of the possible “transformations” of a function, and can be accomplished through vertical translation, horizontal translation, or both.
+A function can be translated either vertically, horizontally, or both.
+Other possible “transformations” of a function include dilation, reflection, and rotation.

 Many students seem puzzled by function notation well after it has been introduced, and ask “why can’t we just write instead of ?”.
 To motivate the use of function notation and improve understanding, I advocate using multi-variable functions instead of single-variable functions in introducing this notation.
 My introduction usually proceeds something like this: